 Here we will describe all the facts that you need to know about a mosquito bite and a bed bug bite.

-The mosquito bites are more itchy bites with bumps appearing on the skin after the bite.
+Compared to bed bug bites, mosquito bites are more itchy with red bumps appearing on the skin after the bite.
 Some effects which a mosquito bite can cause are redness, soreness, and swelling.
 Usually, they feed on the blood, so they puncture the skin to suck the blood.

 There are certain parasites and virus which can enter your skin while a mosquito bites you.
 These bites can cause severe damage to your health.
 The West Nile Virus is mostly transmitted to the human body all over the world by mosquitoes.